-- (b) to support environmental watering in the water source to contribute to maintaining or enhancing ecological condition in streams, riparian zones, dependent wetlands and floodplains. - (3) The strategies for reaching the targeted environmental objectives of this Plan are as follows: - (a) reserve all water in excess of maintain compliance with the long-term average annual extraction limit and the long-term average sustainable diversion limit for the environment,

-Note.
-Part 46 of this Plan reserves all water remaining abovesets out the provisions for maintaining compliance with the long-term average annual extraction limit and the long-term average sustainable diversion limit for the environment.
-This contributes to the protection of target ecological populations.

-(b) reserve a portionshare of natural flowswater to partially mitigate alterations to natural flow regimes in the water source,
+- (b) to support environmental watering in the water source to contribute to maintaining or enhancing ecological condition in streams, riparian zones, dependent wetlands and floodplains. - (3) The strategies for reaching the targeted environmental objectives of this Plan are as follows: - (a) reserve all water in excess of the long-term average annual extraction limit and the long-term average sustainable diversion limit for the environment, - Note.
+Part 4 of this Plan reserves all water remaining above the long-term average annual extraction limit and the long-term average sustainable diversion limit for the environment.
+This contributes to the protection of target ecological populations. - (b) reserve a portion of natural flows to partially mitigate alterations to natural flow regimes in the water source,

-- 1 Flow regimes and natural flow are defined in the Dictionary. - The provisions in Divisions 1 and 2 of Part 10 mitigate the alterations to low and medium flows in the natural flow regimes of the water source. - (c) reserve a portionshare of natural flowswater to maintain longitudinal and lateral connectivity within and between water sources,

-Note.
-The provisions in Division 3 of Part 8 and Divisions 1 and 2 of Part 10 contribute to maintaining the hydrological connectivity between the water source and connected wetlands by protecting a portion of medium and high natural flows.

-- reserve a share of water to support environmental watering events in streams, riparian zones, floodplains and wetlands connected to the water source, Note.
-The provisions in Divisions 1 and 2 of Part 10 ensure that environmental water allowances are maintained. - (e) contribute to the management of critical environmental and water quality events in downstream connected water sources.

-Note.
-The provisions in Division 3 of Part 8 and Division 2 of Part 10 regulate the announcement of supplementary water events and establish a Macquarie EWA which may be used to provide connectivity between the water source and adjacent water sources.

-(4) The performance indicator used to measure the success of the strategies for reaching the broad environmental objective in subclause (1) is an evaluation of the extent to which the combined outcomes of the targeted objectives in subclause (2) have contributed to the achieving the broad objective.
+- 1 Flow regimes and natural flow are defined in the Dictionary. - The provisions in Divisions 1 and 2 of Part 10 mitigate the alterations to low and medium flows in the natural flow regimes of the water source. - (c) reserve a portion of natural flows to maintain longitudinal and lateral connectivity within and between water sources, - Note.
+The provisions in Division 3 of Part 8 and Divisions 1 and 2 of Part 10 contribute to maintaining the hydrological connectivity between the water source and connected wetlands by protecting a portion of medium and high natural flows. - reserve a share of water to support environmental watering events in streams, riparian zones, floodplains and wetlands connected to the water source, Note.
+The provisions in Divisions 1 and 2 of Part 10 ensure that environmental water allowances are maintained. - (e) contribute to critical environmental and water quality events in downstream connected water sources. - Note.
+The provisions in Division 3 of Part 8 and Division 2 of Part 10 regulate the announcement of supplementary water events and establish a Macquarie EWA which may be used to provide connectivity between the water source and adjacent water sources. - (4) The performance indicator used to measure the success of the strategies for reaching the broad environmental objective in subclause (1) is an evaluation of the extent to which the combined outcomes of the targeted objectives in subclause (2) have contributed to the achieving the broad objective. - (5) The performance indicators used to measure the success of the strategies for reaching the targeted environmental objectives in subclause (2) are the changes or trends in ecological condition during the term of this Plan, as assessed using one or more of the following:

-- (5) The performance indicators used to measure the success of the strategies for reaching the targeted environmental objectives in subclause (2) are the changes or trends in ecological condition during the term of this Plan, as assessed using one or more of the following: - (a) the recorded range, extent or condition of target ecological populations, - (b) measurements of carbon and nutrient transport processes and fish movements through priority fish passage areas, - (c) the recorded values of water quality measurements including salinity, turbidity, total nitrogen, total phosphorous, pH, water temperature and dissolved oxygen, - (d) the magnitude, frequency, timing and water quality of environmental water events. - (6) In evaluating the effectiveness of the strategies in meeting the objectives in this clause, the following will be relevant: - (a) the extent to which the strategies in subclause (3) and provisions in this Plan have been implemented and complied with, - (b) the extent to which changes in the performance indicators can be attributed to the strategies and provisions in this Plan, - (c) the extent to which the strategies in subclause (3) support achievement of the environmental objectives, - (d) the extent to which external influences on these water sources during the term of this Plan have affected progress towards achieving the environmental objectives.
+- (a) the recorded range, extent or condition of target ecological populations, - (b) measurements of carbon and nutrient transport processes and fish movements through priority fish passage areas, - (c) the recorded values of water quality measurements including salinity, turbidity, total nitrogen, total phosphorous, pH, water temperature and dissolved oxygen, - (d) the magnitude, frequency, timing and water quality of environmental water events. - (6) In evaluating the effectiveness of the strategies in meeting the objectives in this clause, the following will be relevant: - (a) the extent to which the strategies in subclause (3) and provisions in this Plan have been implemented and complied with, - (b) the extent to which changes in the performance indicators can be attributed to the strategies and provisions in this Plan, - (c) the extent to which the strategies in subclause (3) support achievement of the environmental objectives, - (d) the extent to which external influences on these water sources during the term of this Plan have affected progress towards achieving the environmental objectives.
 Note.
 External influences may include climate trends, land use patterns, decisions made by the NSW Environmental Water Manager and other factors.